 Last but definitely not least, the hormone fluctuations that naturally occur over the course of the menstrual cycle can contribute to breakouts.
 Some women break out when they’re PMSing because, around 7 to 10 days before their period starts, estrogen levels decrease and progesterone levels increase, while testosterone (male androgen hormone) levels stay the same.
 This hormone shift can lead to more sebum (oil) being produced in the skin.

 Androgens (such as testosterone) play a particularly important role in why acne happens.
 Both males and females produce androgens, but males naturally produce higher levels (that’s why androgens are often referred to as “male hormones”).
 An increase in androgens can cause your skin to make more oil (aka sebum), which isn’t a bad thing — until you’re dealing with clogged pores.
 When a pore gets clogged, a combo of oil and dead skin cells can get trapped, which acne bacteria just loves.

 Certain ingredients in your products might be behind breakouts — even the ones you use in your hair, because they can get on your face when you sweat, touch your face, or even from your pillow (wash those pillow cases!).

 Use non-comedogenic skincare products — although there’s no regulation of this term, so you always want to check the ingredients of your products anyway.
-There’s an easy tool to check any product for acne-triggering ingredients: CosDNA.com.
+Check out our quick tutorial to checking any product for acne-triggering or skin-irritating ingredients.